-To build Velocity we require Maven version 2.2.1 or higher (Mave 3 can be used too) to perform the build process.
+To build Velocity we require Maven version 2.2.1 or higher (Maven 3 can be used too) to perform the build process.
 We assume that you have followed Maven's installation instructions and have it properly installed.

 Velocity requires JDK 1.6 or greater to compile.

 Finally, if you wish to modify Velocity's grammar you will need to a tool called JavaCC.
 We recommend version 3.2 or greater (for compatibility with JDK 1.5 syntax changes).

-In each case below, it is assumed that you were successful in getting the distribution from Subversion, and with the latter, were successful in unpacking.
+In each case below, it is assumed that you were successful in getting the distribution from Subversion, and were successful in unpacking.
 Also, it is assumed that you are starting in the 'velocity' directory, the root of the distribution tree.
 All directory references will be relative to 'velocity'.

 cd build).
 Then, to build the jar file, simply type: